7 Different Wild Duck Breeds

 Both males and females look alike.
 Nevertheless, the females are smaller, and their bill and plumage have a fuller shade.

-Yellow-billed duck can be found in Southern and Eastern Africa, where they are usually seen in freshwater habitats in open country.
+Yellow-billed ducks can be found in Southern and Eastern Africa, where they are usually seen in freshwater habitats in open country.
 You’ll find them near coastal lagoons, marshes, lakes, and streams, slow-flowing rivers with pools and adjacent flooded grasslands, permanent and seasonal lakes,

 They usually nest near water – on the ground in dense vegetation.
 The Yellow-billed ducks are also omnivorous.
 They feed on invertebrates and plant matter.